DataONEorg/Education/_lessons/lessons/10_policy/index.md

 # Copyright versus License

-Copyright: “ [T]he body of exclusive rights granted by law to copyright owners for protection of their work.”
-(U.S. Copyright Office)
+Copyright: “[T]he body of exclusive rights granted by law to copyright owners for protection of their work.”
+<footer>--U.S. Copyright Office</footer>
+.full-width[
 * Facts and data* cannot be protected by copyright
 * Metadata and data arrangement can be protected (sometimes)
 * License: States what can be done with the data and how that data can be redistributed (e.g., GPL and CC)
 * Waiver: (e.g., CC0) relinquishes all rights of ownership or control and usually commits the “work” to the public domain
-* Intellectual property laws will vary depending upon country or region
+* Intellectual property laws will vary depending upon country or region ]

 ???